 Trawling in Cornwall

 Trawling in Cornwall was traditionally carried out by sailing boats pulling beam trawls.
 Sailing trawlers were relatively inefficient, and this was a dangerous occupation that could only be carried out in areas known to be free from rocks and wreckage.
 Without modern navigation systems and left to the mercy of the elements, sail powered trawling was extremely difficult.
 If nets were snagged on the seabed the boat could be pulled over and swamped.
 The majority of trawlers fishing Cornish waters in the early days (c1900) were boats from Brixham, Lowestoft and Ramsgate.
-By 1910 a total of 138 sailing smacks including 2 steam trawlers were fishing from Cornish harbours, yet none of them were owned by Cornishmen.
+By 1910 a total of 138 sailing smacks including 2 steam trawlers were fishing from Cornish harbours, yet none of them were Cornish owned.
 Longliners disliked trawlers as they often went over their gear and broke their lines.

 Trawling smack 'Godrevy LT 475', built at Rye for TA Pawlyn of Mevagissey.
 Tony Pawlyn ©